lowRISC/lowrisc-site/content/docs/debug-v0.3/fpga.md

 debug system will use the UART connection at 3 MBaud to communicate with the debug system.

-## Run the pre-built FPGA demo with trace debugger
+## Run the pre-built FPGA demo with a trace debugger

 The files you may needed: